Vivacious Lady: Plot

-Botany professor Peter Morgan Jr. is sent to Manhattan to retrieve his playboy cousin Keith and immediately falls in love with nightclub singer Francey Brent, Keith’s current infatuation.
+Botany professor Peter Morgan Jr. is sent to Manhattan to retrieve his playboy cousin Keith; he immediately falls in love with nightclub singer Francey Brent, Keith’s current infatuation.
 After a whirlwind one-day courtship, Peter and Francey get married.
 The trio then returns to the Morgan family's home in the small town of Old Sharon, where Peter teaches at the university run by his father, Peter Morgan Sr. Mr. Morgan is known for being a proud, overbearing man, so Peter is afraid to tell him about the marriage.
 When they arrive, Mr. Morgan and Peter's blueblood fiancée, Helen, initially take Francey for another of Keith's racy girlfriends.
-While Peter decides how to approach his father with the news, Francey is introduced as a new botany student, and lodged at a women-only hotel in the college town.
+While Peter decides how to approach his father with the news, Francey is introduced as a new botany student and lodged at a women-only hotel in the college town.

 Peter mentions Francey to his father twice, but on both occasions, Mr. Morgan interrupts and ignores his son, and when Peter becomes insistent, his apparently ailing mother has a flare-up of her heart condition, making any further conversation impossible.
 For his third attempt, Peter decides to announce the marriage to his parents at the university's student-faculty prom.
 Keith brings Francey as his guest, and Francey, still posing as a student, develops a friendly rapport with Mrs. Morgan, but gets into a nasty brawl with Helen in which Francey accidentally slugs Peter's father in the jaw.

 Peter says nothing at the prom, but blurts the news to his father just as Mr. Morgan is about to give an important speech, resulting in another argument and another flare-up of Mrs. Morgan's heart condition.
 This prevents Mrs. Morgan from learning of the marriage, but she accidentally finds out from Francey herself during a conversation in Francey's apartment.
 Mrs. Morgan accepts the news happily, and admits to Francey that she pretends to have heart trouble any time her husband gets agitated.

-Mr. Morgan arrives, and catches Francey, Keith, and his own wife doing a highly spirited version of the popular dance, the “Big Apple“.
+Mr. Morgan arrives and catches Francey, Keith, and his own wife doing a highly spirited version of the popular dance, the “Big Apple“.
 Unamused, Morgan demands that Francey leave Peter, threatening to fire him if she does not.
-Francey capitulates, but the incident releases thirty years of marital frustration in Mrs. Morgan, who also decides to leave her husband.
+Francey capitulates, but the incident releases 30 years of marital frustration in Mrs. Morgan, who also decides to leave her husband.

 Francey tells Peter she is leaving him.
 He vows that he can change his father's mind before her train departs.
 His solution is to threaten the family with disgrace by getting drunk and otherwise misbehaving until his father relents, even if it costs him his job.
 Peter passes out before he can reach the train, which departs with both Francey and Mrs. Morgan aboard.
-Mr. Morgan finally yields to the combined pressure of his son and wife, and he and Peter stop the train by overhauling it and parking the family car on the track.
-Both marriages are saved, and Peter and Francey finally launch their long postponed honeymoon on the train.
+Mr. Morgan finally yields to the combined pressure of his son and wife, and Peter and he stop the train by overhauling it and parking the family car on the track.
+Both marriages are saved, and Peter and Francey finally launch their long-postponed honeymoon on the train.